 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer.
 Use the menu to see other pages.

 This section explains the types of treatments that are the standard of care for gallbladder cancer.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-Descriptions of common types of treatments used for gallbladder cancer are listed below.
+The common types of treatments used for gallbladder cancer are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.
 Gallbladder cancer may be treated with 1 or more treatments, including surgery, chemotherapy, or radiation therapy.
-If detected at an early stage, gallbladder cancer has a much higher chance of being successfully treated.
+If found at an early stage, gallbladder cancer has a much higher chance of being successfully treated.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options.
 Be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for gallbladder cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 This can be done by a general surgeon, surgical oncologist, or hepatobiliary surgeon.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 A hepatobiliary surgeon specializes in surgery of the liver, gallbladder, and bile ducts.